 The determination by the Committee that an employee of the Company or any Subsidiary of the Company should be awarded an option to purchase Common Stock and the determination by the Committee of the number of shares of Common Stock which may be purchased upon the exercise of such option shall be submitted to the Board of Directors of the Company for its approval.
 In this regard, the granting of an option to an employee shall not be effective until the Committee's determination to grant such option has been approved by the Board of Directors of the Company.
-As soon as practicable following the approval by the Board of Directors of the Company or any Subsidiary of the Company, the Committee shall deliver to the employee a written statement containing the terms and conditions of the option.
+As soon as practicable following the approval by the Board of Directors of the Committee's determination with respect to the granting of an option to an employee of the Company or any Subsidiary of the Company, the Committee shall deliver to the employee a written statement containing the terms and conditions of the option.